jacola/js2048/README.md

 # 2048 implemented with GitHub Copilot Workspace

 * Experiment in implementing 2048 using GitHub Copilot Workspace after the original project was setup.
+[Video Walkthrough](https://youtu.be/1Ew7Zwn3aYM)
 * Referenced [this video](https://www.youtube.com/watch?v=Hhui9dZH-cY) for the specification.

 ## Detailed Description